unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** 1 round

-An invisible barrier of magical force appears and protects you.
-Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and you take no damage from _magic missile_.
+An invisible barrier of tek force appears and protects you.
+Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and you take no damage from _tek missile_.

 ##### Shield of Faith